Hydrogeny

 THE SINGULARITY THAT WAS NOT AN EVENT

-Internal documentation labeled the phenomenon a non-localized singularity.
-There had been no explosion, no radiant child, no rupture in physical law.
-Yet many clones insisted something had shifted.
+In the archives the phenomenon was termed a non-localized singularity.
+No explosion occurred, no radiant birth, no rupture of physics.
+Yet many clones insisted something had changed.

 Hydrogen.